bruhautomation/ESP-MQTT-JSON-Digital-LEDs/README.md

 - Flash
 - Fade
 - Transitions
-- Effects with Animation Speed
+- Effects with Animation Speed controlled with White_Value for ease of use
 - Over-the-Air (OTA) Upload from the ArduinoIDE!
-- Music Visualizer (Left to Right and Middle)
+- Music Visualizer (Various effects), sensitivity controlled by White_Value
 - DrZZs Effects
 - bkpsu Effects